null

 Safety and Digestibility Comparison

 Understanding the definitions above explains why differences in digestibility lead to divergent safety profiles.
-The difference between bully sticks and rawhide in the digestive tract explains the veterinary preference for natural alternatives.
+The difference between bully sticks and rawhide in the digestive tract highlights the importance of how chews interact with your dog's digestive system and stomach, as some chews are more easily broken down and safer for your pet.
+The difference between bully sticks and rawhide in the digestive tract explains the veterinary preference for natural alternatives, especially considering the health risks and potential for intestinal blockage associated with rawhide.

 Digestibility Differences